peterwx/mathjs_examples/README.md

 - Always use 1-based indexing.

-## ⚠️ Environment Limitations & Workarounds
+## :warning: Environment Limitations & Workarounds

 - **Ternary Operator**: The native ?: operator is unsupported.
 You mandate the use of a custom ternaryOpFn (e.g., ternaryOpFn(cond, iftrue, iffalse) = [iffalse, iftrue][(cond == true) + 1]) to emulate conditional branching through array index selection.
 - **Arithmetic Operators**: The + operator is strictly reserved for numeric addition; it does not support string concatenation.